Making skiing Affordable

 When relaxing with a drink in the sun it is a good idea to distinguish the psychological and financial impact of the price of a beer – a large beer is about 1 – 2 Euros more expensive than a pint in your local pub – you would need a great deal of it to make a significant difference to the cost of your holiday.

 Some corners are just not worth cutting – especially with young children: long walks or bus rides of any length to the slopes, nursery skiing areas with difficult or multi-lift access, chalets and hotels on busy streets, child care that means one parent can’t ski, ski schools that put children off skiing, resorts with unreliable snow cover on the home run, children’s bedrooms out of baby monitor range – and the list goes on.
 Even if the price looks initially attractive factors such as these can make a family skiing holiday very poor value for money.
 We have encountered all the above in our earlier skiing days and have taken a great deal of care to ensure you will not at Family Ski.
 Dedicated family operators have an impressive set up with inviting spaces for both inside and outside play, and all the relevant infant and child equipment to make life easy.

-Even before you book the service should be tailored to your family’s needs and at Family Ski Company everyone you speak to will know the chalets and resorts and will offer honest advice.
-As a company we would prefer to make recommendations that suit your family and if we feel a chalet or room might not be perfect for your requirements we will let you know.
+Even before you book the service should be tailored to your family’s needs.
+At Family Ski Company everyone you speak to will know the chalets and resorts and will offer honest advice.
+As a company we would prefer to make recommendations that suit your family and if we feel a chalet or room might not be ideal for your requirements we will let you know.
 The team in the UK office will also ask you lots of questions to give the staff in resort as much information as possible so they can give you the best holiday possible.